harryrampr/Getting-and-Cleaning-Data-Course-Project/README.md

 **CodeBook.md -** File with detailed information about the steps to create the final data sets and a description of each variable.

-**UCI HAR Dataset -** Folder containing original train and test data set.
+**UCI HAR Dataset -** Folder containing original train and test data sets.
 This folder also contains a new folder with both original data sets merged into one data set named 'all'.

 **run_analysis.R -** Script file containing the R code to generate data sets and analysis described in CodeBook.md.